OpenSWATH/documentation/docs/installation.rst

 Downstream data analysis with ion mobility is processed with OpenMS version 2.4.0 with OpenSwath bindings.
-Detailed documentation of ``OpenSWath`` can be found `here <http://openswath.org/en/latest/docs/openswath.html>`_.

 Source
 ******

-To download diapysef from :index:`source` and the developmental version, you have to clone the github repository (not published yet) and compile for the .whl file.
+To download diapysef from :index:`source` and the developmental version, you have to clone the github repository (not published yet) and compile for the ``.whl`` file.

 .. code-block:: bash